 “Yes, sir.”
 Wonderful.
-It had been eighty years since the one and only time they’d met in person – only Grim Reapers can reap reapers.
+It had a few hundred years since the one and only time they’d met in person – only Grim Reapers can reap reapers.
 She had been given a choice, of course, but when it came down to reaping or being reaped – well.
 Not many reapers said no.

 “So, explain this place to me again.”
 They’d come in the back door, and Gertrude led them past the office and the storeroom to one side, her tidy kitchen to the other.
 It was small, but that was okay.
 It didn’t need to be big.

 “The ghoulet cafe.”
 She couldn’t help feeling a thrill of pride as she said it.
 “Dead Good Cafe.
 Coffee, cake, and ghoulets.”